ACM40960/project-23206923-Tong-Wang/README.md

 ### Dataset

 The dataset used is the FER-2013 dataset from Kaggle.
 It consists of 48x48 pixel grayscale images, where the faces have been automatically aligned.
 The dataset is divided into training and testing subsets.
+The test set data and train set data are in the test branch and train branch respectively.

 ### Project Structure